raykin/source-route/README.md

 The way how I solve problem define my skills border and depth.
 So if I slove problems by search google and stack overflow with workarounds, I mostly just increase my experiences on ruby(rails).
 But if I solve problems directly, in most case, I can say my skill border extends.

 That's why I create this gem.
 To solve problems directly, I need to know what happened in call or return traces.
 Fortunately ruby 2.0 introduce a new feature TracePoint to easily trace inner event.
-But it's not easily to frequently used as daily tools.
-This gem tries to make tracing more readable and easily in our work.
+But it's not easily to be used as daily tool.
+This gem tries to make tracing more readable and easily in our daily work.

 Finally, I expect my working style can change from searching workaround from internet to reading code trace(then more easily check source) directly.
 I hope it can help you too.